 Students should be familiar with General Student Regulation 1.00 on Protection of Scholarship and Grades, and with the all-University policy on Integrity of Scholarship and Grades.
 In addition, it is important that students clearly understand the specific expectations of their individual instructors with regard to this important matter.
-The process for adjudicating cases of academic dishonesty is outlined in Section 2.4 of Academic Freedom for Students at Michigan State University.
+The process for adjudicating cases of academic dishonesty is outlined in Article 7 Section IV of Michigan State University Student Rights and Responsibilities.